emojicode/emojicode.github.io/src/reference/packages.md

 Emojicode divides code into so called *packages*.
 A package is a unit of code that can consist of one or more Emojicode source code files.
-All packages have a name associated with them and **all code belongs to a pacakge**.
+All packages have a name associated with them and **all code belongs to a package**.
 If you tell the compiler to **compile a file** this file implicitely becomes the starting point for a **package called `_`**.
 So remember, all code you write belongs to a package.